ChenSun-YP/HBN-EEG/README.md

 For issues and questions:
 - Check the troubleshooting section
 - Review the configuration guide
+- Check `FIXES_SUMMARY.md` for recent fixes
 - Create an issue on GitHub

 ---

-**Note**: This implementation follows the official challenge constraints and uses the per-trial approach as described in the EEG Foundation Challenge paper.
-The model is designed to predict CCD behavioral outcomes using only SuS EEG data, demonstrating cross-task transfer learning capabilities.
+**Note**: This implementation follows the official challenge constraints and uses CCD EEG data as the primary input (X1) with optional SuS EEG (X2) and demographics (P) as additional features.
+The model is designed to predict CCD behavioral outcomes using the per-trial approach as described in the EEG Foundation Challenge paper.
+Recent updates focus on numerical stability and reliable training.